Current and Returning Student Scholarships

 University Merit Scholarship Policy

-A student will automatically be eligible for scholarships after completing one full semester at BYU–Hawaii.
+A student will automatically be considered for scholarships after completing one full semester at BYU–Hawaii.
 In order for a student to receive a scholarship, the student must be enrolled in at least 14 credits for the fall and winter semesters and 9 credits for the spring term.
 The amount of scholarship available will be determined by the student's cumulative GPA.
 Outlined below are the CGPA requirements and the corresponding scholarship award amounts for the 2020-2021 academic year:

 |CGPA||Award Amount (LDS)|